Hiring berry pickers who have a representative

 - the employee must have a valid passport

-- you must create an offer of employment and give the union organisation concerned an opportunity to make a statement on the terms of employment
+- you must provide information about the employment and give the union organisation concerned an opportunity to make a statement on the terms of employment

-- you must offer terms of employment that are at least on the same level as Swedish collective agreements or what is customary in the profession or industry
+- you must have agreed with the employee on terms of employment that are at least on the same level as Swedish collective agreements or what is customary in the profession or industry

 - you must show that you have paid salary if you previously employed or hired berry pickers